Kashafgulzar/CV-DE-Stutter/README.md

 # CV-DE-Stutter

 **The first German dysfluency corpus with word-level, multi-type, verbatim IPA annotation**, along with the full pipeline used to build it.
-This repository accompanies an ICASSP submission currently under double-blind review.
+This repository accompanies an ICASSP submission currently under review.
 It contains:
 - The **CV-DE-Stutter** dataset (dysfluent IPA transcripts + scripts for synthesized speech)
 - Code to reproduce the full pipeline from raw Common Voice audio to trained ASR models
 - Configs, tokenizers, and evaluation scripts for the IPA-based ASR models